NenonenOskari/Particle-Swarm-Optimization-in-Python/README.md

 # Particle-Swarm-Optimization-in-Python

-In this project I implements the Particle Swarm Optimization algorithm using the pyswarms library that can be found here: https://github.com/ljvmiranda921/pyswarms and installed as
+In this project I implement the Particle Swarm Optimization algorithm using the pyswarms library that can be found here: https://github.com/ljvmiranda921/pyswarms and installed as

 `pip install pyswarms`